AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/crm/salesforce-customization/sales-connect-customizations-for-crm.md

    ![](assets/sales-connect-customizations-for-crm-10.png)

-Once completed, your card will show “Your Sales Connect customizations are up to date."
+Once completed, your card will show “Your Sales Connect customizations are up to date!".

    ![](assets/sales-connect-customizations-for-crm-11.png)